fer15hdez/Note/Git/Git.md

 git branch backup-master
 ### Jump to the latest commit on origin/master and checkout those files:
 git reset --hard origin/master "resets the master branch to what you just fetched.
 The --hard option changes all the files in your working tree to match the files in origin/master."
+git reset [<mode>] [<commit>]
+  This form resets the current branch head to <commit> and possibly updates the index (resetting it to the tree of <commit>) and the working tree depending on <mode>.
+If <mode> is omitted, defaults to --mixed.
+The <mode> must be one of the following:
+  [--mixed]
+    Resets the index but not the working tree (i.e., the changed files are preserved but not marked for commit) and reports what has not been updated.
+This is the default action.
+  [--soft]
+    Does not touch the index file or the working tree at all (but resets the head to <commit>, just like all modes do).
+This leaves all your changed files "Changes to be committed", as git status would put it.
+  [--hard]
+    Resets the index and working tree.
+Any changes to tracked files in the working tree since <commit> are discarded.

 ## Branch
 ### Create a branch